 To make the tart dough:

-Reduce mixer speed to low.
-Add flour and baking soda and blend until the dough comes together (do not overmix).
+- Reduce mixer speed to low.
+Add flour and baking powder and blend until the dough comes together (do not overmix).

 To blind-bake the tart crust:

-On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch.
+- On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch (0.3 cm to 0.6 cm).
 If the dough crumbles or breaks apart, press back together with your fingertips.

-Remove pie weights and parchment paper or foil.
+- Remove pie weights or beans and parchment paper or foil.
 Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
 Cool completely.

 To make the tart:

-Fill cooled tart crust with chilled pastry cream.
+- Fill cooled tart crust with chilled pastry cream.
 Arrange fruit in a decorative pattern.
-Brush with apricot glaze.